-- Download the "Youtube VR" app.
+- Download the "YouTube VR" app.
 This will allow you to view the 3D Theater streams in 3D.
-Other 3D Youtube links may appear elsewhere during the event.
+Other 3D YouTube links may appear elsewhere during the event.

-Pro tip - to easily access a youTube link in VR, log into Youtube on your phone or computer.
-Then log into Youtube VR on your Go.
-Any link you visit on either device will be saved in your "History" in Youtube.
-So rather than trying to type a whole URL in VR, just open it on another device, then go to History in Youtube VR.
+Pro tip - to easily access a YouTube link in VR, log into YouTube on your phone or computer.
+Then log into YouTube VR on your Go.
+Any link you visit on either device will be saved in your "History" in YouTube.
+So rather than trying to type a whole URL in VR, just open it on another device, then go to History in YouTube VR.

 - Additionally, you can download the FireFox Reality browser.
 This may help you in some "additional content" areas where the speaker's pictures may be available in a gallery.
 Navigate to a page on the Go with side-by-side content, and at the bottom of FFR there is a button to switch 3D on.

 - You may also be able to attend the High Fidelity session, which is flat and audio only, but is a nice way to chat with many people at once.
-On the Quest, it worked on FireFox Reality but not on Oculus Browser.
+On the Quest, it works on FireFox Reality but not on Oculus Browser.

 - Finally, we suggest you download the BigScreen app.
 It allows people to share 3D from their desktop computer, create a room, and other folks to watch as a shared experience.
 Someone may share their screen with 3D Theater playing from YouTube.
 They create a room, you can join them and watch the show.